Cheltenham Festival Race Card, Betting & Horse Racing Tips

 D – represents Distance.
 This means a horse has won a race over this distance which is important as a horse that has the capability to run further is far more likely to perform well in a race of less, or similar distance.

-CD – This could be seen as the icing on top as these two letters symbolise that the horse has won on this course and over the distance.
+CD – The icing on top of the cake.
+These two letters symbolise that the horse has won on this course and over the distance.
 If a horse is both familiar with the course and able to run over the distance, they could be at a serious advantage to other runners.

 BF – Signals that the horse was a Beaten Favourite.
 To put it plainly, the horse was a favourite in a previous race but didn’t finish first, however this isn’t all negative.
 Perhaps they weren’t prepared in their last race but are ready now.

 F – The horse fell

 S – Horse slipped

 / – Missed racing season